 Therefore, the conversion rate of the following metric will be calculated by:

-2. Checkout rate: # number of checkout of product / # number of product views
+Checkout rate: # number of checkouts of product / # number of product views

-3. Order rate: # number of order of product / # number of product views
+Order rate: # number of orders of product / # number of product views

-This method is suitable for users who want to observe product level changes of different version and those who mainly direct to product page.
+This method is suitable for users who want to observe product-level changes of different versions and those who mainly direct to the product page.

 Interpreting data

-After a test, we want to make decision based on the data.
+After a test, we want to make a decision based on the data.

 In this section, we focus on how to interpret data for price testing.

-But the logic can be applied to all test.
+But the logic can be applied to all tests.

 Step 1